aynisaaliyeva/aynisaaliyeva/README.md

 🚀 About Me

- Master’s student in technology-related studies Interested in clean architecture and scalable systems Focused on continuous learning and professional growth Motivated by solving real-world engineering problems
+ Master’s student in technology-related studies,

+ Interested in clean architecture and scalable systems,

+ Focused on continuous learning and professional growth,

+ Motivated by solving real-world engineering problems

  🛠️ Tech Stack